Unfortunately, this course is cancelled this summer. We expect to offer this course again next year.

-In our rapidly changing world, we see an increase in the need for socially relevant innovation; to boost our networks, activate our communities, and contribute to a healthier society.
+We see an increase in the need for socially relevant innovation; to boost our networks, activate our communities, and contribute to a healthier society.
 We invite you to join our ‘learning-by-doing’ lab, focused on getting things done for a project that matters.
 We will aim to change the way you look at the world; more opportunity-oriented and less problem-focused.
-This requires a completely different approach to designing products and services.
 Enter Design Thinking; a creative, holistic, multidisciplinary approach based on strong fundamentals where co-creation takes central stage.
 To achieve this, we've set-up the innovation lab.

 The didactical approach of this course may be quite different than what you would expect from a traditional module – with lectures with a written exam in the end.
 Instead, together with designers from the work field and an actual real-life client, we will guide you through a meaningful and valuable experience.